 Aquamarine Color: Before and After Heat Treatment

 I sawed the crystal almost in half.
-I found a slight flaw in the stone a little over halfway from the left in the picture above.
+I found a slight flaw in the stone a little over halfway from the left in the picture below.

 I decided to heat one half of the crystal and compare its color to the unheated half.
 This would be a good way to compare the effect of heating on aquamarine color.

 Magic!
-The heated half now has that blue aquamarine color most people are used to seeing.
+The heated half now had that blue aquamarine color most people recognize.
 The stone was heated at 400° C for an hour or so.
 The color change was fairly dramatic.
 However, note that the blue color is no more saturated than the original blueish green color of the natural crystal.
-Heating changes the color but doesn’t affect the saturation.
+Heating changes the color but doesn't affect the saturation.